 Would you like to participate in a research project or study into stammering?
 Or are you a researcher looking for participants?

 Below is a list of current academic studies that are looking for people to take part.
-Just click on the link for details.
+Click on each link for details.

 (Note: these are external academic studies by universities and research groups that have asked us to promote them.
-They are not affiliated with BSA unless specifically stated.
+They are not affiliated with STAMMA unless stated.
 Each request has been assessed by our Research Panel.)

-If you are a researcher looking for help to find participants for your study, scroll to the bottom and download our form.
+If you are a researcher looking for help to find participants for your study, scroll down and download our form.

 Current research projects

-- The behaviours of men seeking help for their stammer, from a student at Manchester Metropolitan University (posted April 2021)
+- The perception of stammering portrayals in films, from a student at De Montfort University (posted April 2022).

-- The relationship between rhythm and stammering, from a student at the University of Glasgow.
+- Oral history of speech therapy, stammering and activism, from a student at the University of Warwick (posted March 2022).